Library

 Final Notes

-At Perma-Chink Systems we have worked tirelessly to develop quality log and timber home products that work for you each step in the process, while at the same time being aware of your safety and the stewardship of our environment.
-We always strongly recommend that you follow all labeled instructions when using our products.
+At Perma‑Chink Systems, we’ve worked tirelessly to develop high‑quality log and timber home products that support you through every step of the restoration and maintenance process, while always prioritizing safety and environmental stewardship.
+For best results, we strongly recommend following all label instructions when using our products.

 If a home has been media blasted, is it really necessary to wash down the wood with a Log Wash™ solution before it is stained?
 We believe it is and here’s why.
 If corncob grit or walnut shells are used, and you take a close look at a blasted wood surface, you will find lots of particles embedded in the wood.
 Along with the particles are invisible mold spores that can germinate and feed on these biodegradable media sources.